wvelezva/spock/Readme.md

 _                   //just one value, and could be anything _ as String         //more strict, especify the type
 * _                 //any number of params with any value
-![value]            //a param with a diffenrent value literal (5, "foo")  //the params must be exactly this value {it -> ... }        //groovy closure, it's evaluated to true or false
+![value]            //a param with a different value literal (5, "foo")  //the params must be exactly this value {it -> ... }        //groovy closure, it's evaluated to true or false
 ```